 Health Dangers of Lead Exposure

 Lead is harmful to nearly all systems of the body.
 Lead is one of many toxic metals that cause damage by inducing oxidative stress.
 Because lead accumulates in the body, it can simply sit there and be a constant source of harmful free radicals.
 What may be most scary is that the harmful effects of lead exposure are often irreversible.
 Lead exposure is perhaps best associated with its negative impact on intelligence.
-This is because the brain is especially vulnerable to intoxication and poisoning and lead poisoning affects the brain much the same way drug abuse and addiction do.
+This is because the brain is especially vulnerable to intoxication and poisoning and lead poisoning affects the brain much the same way drug abuse does.
 Exposed persons experience a suppressed immune system, which leads to a myriad of problems.
 Increased blood pressure is also a common effect.

 Lead Exposure and Children

 There is no question that lead exposure negatively impacts the health of children.
 This is even true for tiny amounts, no safe levels of lead for children have been identified.
-In children, affected areas include the nervous system and this results in in learning and behavior problems; seizures, coma, and death may also result.
+In children, affected areas include the nervous system and this results in learning and behavior problems; seizures, coma, and death may also result.
 In the United States, the most common source of lead exposure for children is lead based paint dust but incidents of exposure by way of low quality toys and trinkets also seems to pop up on an almost regular basis.

 Lead poisoning is a huge concern for pregnant women.
 Chronic, low-level exposure can accumulate in the bones and remain immobile until pregnancy occurs and calcium demands are increased.
 This can "dislodge" lead deposits into the blood stream and allow them to harm pregnant women and be extremely detrimental to the developing fetus.
 This lead exposure "time bomb" makes prediction very difficult.

 Living or working in areas more susceptible to lead contamination presents a two fold problem.
 High levels of lead in the environment cause a low and slow chronic exposure to lead that can hinder brain development in children.
-If children have parents or guardians whose occupations including lead dust, studies have shown that these kids are susceptible to “second hand” exposure through their parents clothing.
+If children have parents or guardians whose occupations including lead dust, studies have shown that these kids are susceptible to "second hand" exposure through their parent's clothing.
 Dust carried in on clothing is a source of contamination for the home, which further affects children in the home.

 In May 2012, the CDC implemented new reference standards for determining childhood lead poisoning.
 Threshold levels have been reduced, which is expected to initiate an increase in incidences of lead poisoning.